Climate change in Norway: Rail transport

 Trains produced ~18-36g/km of CO_{2}, depending on capacity of the train.

-The main railway network in Norway consists of 4,087 km (2,556 mi) of standard gauge lines, of which 242 km (150 mi) is double track and 64 km (40 mi) is high-speed rail (with speeds up to 210 km/hr).
+The main railway network in Norway consists of 4,087 km (2,556 mi) of standard gauge lines, of which 242 km (150 mi) is double track and 64 km (40 mi) is high-speed rail (with speeds up to 210 km/h).

 2,622 km (64%) is electrified through a 15 kV 162/3 Hz AC with overhead wires.
 This enables significant reductions in greenhouse gas emissions given that 98% (134TWh) of Norway's electricity sector is power by renewable energy (129TWh or 95% of which is produced by hydroelectricity).
 The only sections that are not electrified are the lines north of Miøsa (except the Dovre and Ofoten Line).
 Diesel locomotives run the non-electrified sections.
 All of the urban railways use 750 V DC via overhead wires on the tramways and third rail on the Oslo T-bane.

 The railways transported 73,836,237 passengers’ 3,555 million km in 2015, with the transport of goods seeing 31,585,437 tons of cargo 3,498 million km.

 Road transport

 Cars

 Norway's fleet of electric cars is one of the cleanest in the world due to its high abundance of electricity generated by hydropower (98%).
 This has steadily grown in interest, with the end of 2016 seeing 5% (135,000) of all passenger cars on Norwegian roads being a plug-in (Figure 2).
 Government incentives include being exempt from all non-recurring vehicle fees (including purchase tax and 25% VAT on purchase), a tax reduction for plug-in hybrids and free access to road ferries.
 These in certain municipalities they can park for free and use public transport lanes.
-This successful integration of policies has seen electric vehicles widely accepted in Norway and the public even had the chance to discuss and propose ideas for the governments NTP.
+This successful integration of policies has seen electric vehicles widely accepted in Norway and the public even had the chance to discuss and propose ideas for the governments National Transport Plan (NTP).
 This led to the NTP setting the goal that all new cars; buses and light commercial vehicles should be zero emission vehicles (i.e. all-electric or hydrogen powered) by 2025.
 However, there have been some side effects with excessively high public subsidies, increased traffic congestion in public transport lanes, shortage of parking spaces for conventional cars (intentional) and loss of revenue for ferry operators.

 About half of new cars in Norway in January–June 2019 were electric cars and a quarter in the same period 2018.
 As of March 2020, 55.9% of the car sales in Norway were electric cars, 26.4% were hybrids (with or without plugs).
+By 2023, electric cars constituted 24% of all personal vehicles on Norwegian roads.